flashxio/FlashX/README.md

 There are two main components in the repository: FlashGraph and SAFS.
+NOTE: FlashGraph is still under heavy development.

 FlashGraph
 ===========